Skip to contents

 ) |> bind_task_button("resample")

-1. In the server, create an observer on the input button, which invokes the ExtendedTask with the parameters required by the ExtendedTask function.
+1. In the server, create an observer on the input button, which invokes the ExtendedTask, supplying the arguments to the anonymous function above.

 1. In the server, create a render function for the output, which consumes the result of the ExtendedTask.